 This area reports elevated crime rates per 100,000 individuals, potentially pointing some areas being unsafe for its residents.
 Stats are based on both property and violent crimes.

-Philadelphia, Pennsylvania is a big city with a population of 1,559,938 people.
-With a population density of 11,626 people per square mile, Philadelphia is well above the nation's average density level.
-Individuals of White (41%) and Black or African American (43%) backgrounds make up a significant portion of the population of the city.
+Philadelphia, Pennsylvania is a big city with a population of 1,581,531 inhabitants.
+With a population density of 11,771 people per square mile, Philadelphia is well above the nation's average density level.
+Individuals of White (39%) and Black or African American (41%) backgrounds make up a significant portion of the population of the city.
 All the single ladies and all the single fellas might want to take notice as only 39% of the Philadelphia population is married.
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Philadelphia offers up a higher than average one way commute time of 33 minutes.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Philadelphia is real estate affordability.
-The median home price for Philadelphia homes is $147,300, which is 12.2% lower than the Pennsylvania average.
-If we take a closer look at the affordability of homes in Philadelphia, we’ll see that the home price to income ratio is 3.7, which is 19.4% higher than the Pennsylvania average.
-Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
-An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
-In the past year, appreciation rates for homes in the Philadelphia area were 11% and 5 year appreciation rates were 8.3%.
+The median home price for Philadelphia homes is $171,600, which is 2.3% higher than the Pennsylvania average.
+If we take a closer look at the affordability of homes in Philadelphia, we’ll see that the home price to income ratio is 3.5, which is 12.9% higher than the Pennsylvania average.

 |Average one way commute